Most "AI in a day" ships slop. This pipeline has to clear the bar first.

 The honest trade-offs

-Compressing the design phase into days has real costs.
+Compressing a whole feature into a day has real costs.
 The ones worth flagging:

 The UX-reviewer has limits.
 Emotional resonance, cultural sensitivity, accessibility nuances the checklist doesn’t catch: these require human review.
 The human review gate is where those get caught.
 Don’t skip it.